yangbryant/ds18b20/README.md

-# A DHT Mongoose OS library
+# A DS18B20 Mongoose OS library

 ## Overview

-This is a library for the DHT series of low cost temperature/humidity sensors.
+This is a library for the DS18B20 of temperature sensors.